5 simple steps to break free from burnout

 5. Gratitude feels great

-Reflecting on what you are grateful for every day for a couple of minutes in the morning and before you go to bed can help you to focus on what is going well, what’s great about life and can have you feeling great!
+Reflecting on what you are grateful for every day for a couple of minutes in the morning and before you go to bed can help you to focus on what is going well, and what’s great about life and can have you feeling great!

 These could be anything, things like a smile or a hug a family member gave you, your lovely home, or simply being alive.
-Better still, get your self a journal and write three things you are grateful for morning and evening.
+Better still, get yourself a journal and write three things you are grateful for morning and evening.
 And don’t worry about repetition – most things we are grateful for fall into similar categories.

 All of the tips above are shared as small, easy steps you can implement into your daily life easily without huge effort.
 Often, it is simply about remembering to stop and do them.

-You may want to set an alarm or calendar reminders into your diary once you start to make them a daily routine and reap the benefits of stress reduction.
+You may want to set an alarm or calendar reminders in your diary once you start to make them a daily routine and reap the benefits of stress reduction.
 Soon enough you will simply not want to be without them.
 Enjoy.